Table of Contents

 Mom and Kai were already seated at the frosty-colored dining table.
 Mariel was placing dishes atop its glass surface.
 A righteous aroma rose from the combination of brown stewed chicken, rice and peas, and asparagus.
 A glass pitcher in the middle of the table was filled with sparkling water.

-Dre’s stomach grumbled.
+Dre's stomach grumbled.
 He licked his lips.
 He was on the verge of taking a seat when the doorbell chimed.
-“I’ll get it, Mariel.”
-He crossed the room, turned down the long hall, and headed for the front door.
+"I got it, Mariel."
+He crossed the room, turned down the long hall, and headed for the front door, hoping it was Blaze.

-Dre took a look at the holo projection hovering from a panel beside the door.
-It displayed whomever was outside.
+Dre took a look at the holo projection hovering from a panel beside the door, displaying the hall outside.
 Staring directly into the camera with those dark, predatory eyes, Sidrie Malikah was standing beside a short stern-faced man in a blue suit who carried a small folder in one hand.
 Stomach knotting, Dre stroked his Two Ring.
 He had a sour taste in his mouth.